 Celebrating its 52nd year, the Conference brings together mathematicians and others interested in combinatorics, graph theory and computing, and their interactions.
 The Conference lectures and contributed papers, as well as the opportunities for informal conversations, have proven to be of great interest to other scientists and analysts employing these mathematical sciences in their professional work in business, industry, and government.

-The Conference proceedings, which appear in the series, Springer Nature, have been invaluable in the dissemination of important advances in the represented disciplines.
-The Conference continues to promote better understanding of the roles of modern applied mathematics, combinatorics, and computer science to acquaint the investigator in each of these areas with the various techniques and algorithms which are available to assist in his or her research.
+The Conference proceedings, which now appear in the series, Springer PROMS, have been invaluable in the dissemination of important advances in the represented disciplines.
+The Conference continues to promote better understanding of the roles of modern applied mathematics, combinatorics, and computer science to acquaint the investigators in each of these areas with the various techniques and algorithms which are available to assist in their research.
 Each discipline has contributed greatly to the others, and the purpose of the Conference is to decrease even further the gaps between the fields.